January 10, 2014

 Many of these moments are recorded on Happier – Kogan has shared over 1,400 moments since the app launched in February.
 Studies indicate that writing down things you’re grateful for packs a happier punch than simply thinking about them.

 If you want to start a gratitude habit, too, you can join Happier’s Everyday Grateful course: a 21-day program that teaches you gratitude through daily tips, videos and articles, and guidance from Kogan.
 (You’ll also get an orange-heavy kit of gratitude journals, stickers, wristbands, a magnet, and “You’re Awesome” cards to give to your friends and family.)
-As we reported earlier this week, Happier also plans to launch other courses on topics like meditation, personal style, and dating.

 You might think gratitude is fluff – like Kogan did originally.
 But think of it this way: if you’ve launched a company, you probably haven’t done it alone.
 You might have a family who supports you despite the late nights, a team who believes in your vision, or mentors who give advice.
 And you probably still interact with these people daily.
 If you can’t yet be thankful for a sunny day or a tasty lunch, start by being thankful for the people around you.
 And let the positivity cycle begin.